seanlhiggins/dashboard_management/README.md

 - Conditionally hiding the management portal from non-Admins
 - Add global filters to a config panel
 - Convert the result of sample query to a data table
-- Ensure the example query run is a query object, not a text tile
+- ~Ensure the example query run is a query object, not a text tile~
-- Put some more config options in the top header
+- Put some more config options in the top header, dark mode?
+Download?